 Gynecologic oncologist Yukio Sonoda was raised in New Rochelle, and his mother has a long-standing gynecology practice in Hartsdale.
 He says that his mother’s work helped influence the field he chose, as did the many hours he spent surrounded by it when he was young.
 “I spent a lot of time in the hospital growing up.
 Whenever we were out as a family and [my mother], a busy solo obstetrician/gynecologist, had a patient in labor, we would all end up at the hospital waiting for the baby.”

 Ginger Gardner, a gynecologic oncologist, is happy for the convenience the West Harrison office provides not only for the residents of Westchester County but also for patients in her native Connecticut.
 “We moved to Westchester two years ago and really have enjoyed it….
 I feel that I’m connected both in Westchester County because I live there and my family is there, and also in Fairfield County because that’s where I grew up, and my folks are still there.”

-Memorial Sloan Kettering has been part of the Westchester community since 1995, providing exceptional cancer care to patients at our Sleepy Hollow location.
+Memorial Sloan Kettering has been part of the Westchester community since 1995.
 Our newest outpatient location in West Harrison provides care closer to home for our patients and their caregivers living in Westchester who might otherwise travel to Manhattan for treatment.

 MSK Westchester in West Harrison addresses a growing need in the area for high-quality cancer care.
 The incidence of cancer in and around West Harrison is expected to increase by 15 percent in the next ten years, rising to more than 20,000 newly diagnosed cases in 2025.
 This is due in part to population growth and the success of screening programs at detecting new cancers, as well as to the increasing median age of the population.